 Advantages of sharing a flat in Naples

-• Numerous spare rooms and apartments to share are located in neighbourhoods full of students, such as the historic centre, Porto or Pendino.
+- Many spare rooms and shared apartments are in areas that are filled with students, such as the historic centre, Porto, or Pendino.

-• You will be able to choose between a single room and a shared room.
-Think about your budget and if you want to have at least a room completely to yourself or you don’t mind sharing.
+- You can choose between a single room and a shared room based on your budget and whether you want a private space or don’t mind sharing.

 Disadvantages of sharing a flat in Naples

-• Shared apartments can have from two to five rooms, which can mean that you will be sharing the common spaces with many people.
+- Shared apartments can range from two to five rooms, meaning you’ll be sharing common spaces with several people.

-Erasmus App for your exchange programme in Naples
+Erasmus Apps for your exchange programme in Naples

 How to meet people in Naples

-Here are different means of meeting people in this Italian city:
+Here are some different ways of meeting people in this Italian city:

 Student associations in Naples

-There are several associations that you will be able to join in Naples.
-One of them is the ESN Napoli, where students help other students to integrate and plan fun activities, such as rugby matches, picnics, theme parties, tours of Naples and its surroundings, among others.
-If you join the ESN, you will also access discounts in different areas.
-Another association for students is the IC Napoli (International Community Napoli), which also plans affordable events and trips for young people.
+Naples has several student associations you can join.
+ESN Napoli is a great option, where students help each other integrate and organise fun activities like rugby matches, picnics, theme parties and tours of Naples and its surroundings.
+Joining ESN also gets you discounts in different areas.
+Another good association is IC Napoli (International Community Napoli), which also plans affordable events and trips for young people.

 Tips for living in a shared apartment in Naples

-Keep in mind these tips for your life in shared flats in Naples:
+Keep these tips in mind when living in shared flats in Naples:

-• Some apartments are located in remote neighbourhoods of the city, such as Fuorigrotta and Soccavo.
-You have to take a good look at the transport connection with your university and with the centre to decide if it is a convenient location or not.
+- Some apartments are in remote neighbourhoods like Fuorigrotta and Soccavo.
+Check the transport connections to your university and the city centre to ensure the location is convenient.

-Frequently asked queries about sharing a flat in Naples
+Frequently Asked Questions about sharing a flat in Naples

 How much does a shared flat cost in Naples?

-Shared rooms usually start at €200 and up, and individual spare rooms start at approximately €250 per month.
+Shared rooms usually start at €200 per month, while individual spare rooms begin at approximately €250 per month.

 How to find roommates in Naples?